Manifest§

 .then(onFulfilled: (types.result → void)?, onRejected: (types.result → void)?): Promise

-, the returned Promise will fulfill with the View
+Given a success, the returned Promise will fulfill with the View that the

 In compliance with the Promises/A+ spec, either of the callbacks may be omitted.